opencadc/storage-inventory/storage-inventory-dm/README.md

 For ceph+rados: native code is required so not all features were explored in detail.

 For ceph+S3: the S3 API requires content-length before a write and treats stored objects as immutable so you cannot update metadata once an object is written.
-Ceph+S3 also has a maximum size for writing an object (5GiB), after which clients *must* use the multi-part upload API... that would have to be exposed to clients (not a bad idea, but the limit is modest).
+Ceph+S3 also has a maximum size for writing an object (5GiB), after which clients must use the multi-part upload API... that would have to be exposed to clients.

-For ceph+swift: the Swift API does not appear to treat stored objects as immutable but this has not been verified with working code.
+For ceph+swift: the Swift API allows changes to stored object metadata and allows streaming,. although still subject to a 5GiB default object size limit before multi-part API must be used.

 For AD: storageBucket = {archive} so there is no control over batch size via prefixing the bucket.

-{1}: Buckets are not a notion in `RADOS`.
-They are part of the Object ID in the format of `{bucket_marker}_{numeric_id}.{key_id}`.
-The `bucket_marker` is looked up in the `default.rgw.meta` pool by name.
-This is how the S3 endpoint is supported within Ceph.